UBC-DSCI/introduction-to-datascience-python/source/reading.md

 The reason for this is that databases are often more efficient at working with (i.e., selecting, filtering, joining, etc.) large data sets than Python.
 And typically, the database will not even be stored on your computer, but rather a more powerful machine somewhere on the web.
-So Python is lazy and waits to bring this data into memory until you explicitly tell it to using the `execute` function.
+So `ibis` is lazy and waits to bring this data into memory until you explicitly tell it to using the `execute` function.
 The `execute` function actually sends the SQL query to the database, and gives you the result.
 Let's look at the number of rows in the table by executing the `count` command.